andyatkinson/andyatkinson.github.io/postgresql-tips.md

 ## pgtune

-PGTune is a website that tries to suggest values for PG parameters that can be tuned and may improve performance for a given workload.
+PGTune is a website that tries to suggest values for PG parameters.

 <https://pgtune.leopard.in.ua/#/>

 ## PgHero

-PgHero brings a bunch of operational concerns into a dashboard format.
-It is built as a Rails engine and provides a nice interface on top of queries related to the PG catalog tables.
+PgHero brings operational concerns into a web dashboard.
+Build as a Rails engine.

-We are running it in production and some immediate value has been helping clarify unused and duplicate indexes we can remove.
+We are running it in production and saw immediate value in identifying unused and duplicate indexes to remove.

 [Fix Typo PR #384](https://github.com/ankane/pghero/pull/384)